jwithington/jwithyleventy/posts/working-in-public.md

 ---
 title: Working in Public
+teaser: Working on things in public is a great idea
 ---

 I'm currently unemployed, and one thing that that means is **time**.
 I've got a lot of it.